-NZ Funds' conflicts of interest policy applies to the identification and management of actual or potential conflicts of interest.
+NZ Funds' conflicts policy applies to the identification and management of actual or potential conflicts of interest.
 It requires that all conflicts of interest be reported to NZ Funds' compliance team and managed in an appropriate manner.
 The policy is complemented by NZ Funds' personal holdings policy (which includes a prohibition against employees holding or trading in securities unless otherwise permitted by the policy or as approved by the NZ Funds Board) and NZ Funds' related party transactions policy (discussed below).
-The conflicts of interest policy is approved by the NZ Funds Board and any material change to the policy requires the approval of the NZ Funds Board.
-The policy is administered by NZ Funds' compliance team and any material issues are reported through to the NZ Funds Board.
+The conflicts of interest policy is administered by the NZ Funds Board.
+Any changes to the policy must be approved by the Board.